twashke/Timed-Coding-Quiz/README.md

 ## Project Description

-This project is a timed Coding Quiz to test the users knowledge of Javascript.
+This project is a timed Coding Quiz to test the user's knowledge of Javascript.
 To win, the user must beat the clock and answer at least one question correctly.
-The user has the option of entering there high score at the end if they win, the high scores are sorted highest to lowest and can be cleared by the user at anytime.
+The user has the option of entering their high score at the end if they win.
+The high scores are sorted highest to lowest and can be cleared by the user at anytime.

 ## Table of Contents